dekoo/kubernetes-the-hard-way-aws/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
-Login to each controller instance using the `gcloud` command.
+Login to each controller instance using the `ssh` command.
+IP address can be retrieved dynamically using `aws cli`.
 Example:

+> Replace value of the Name tag accordingly: `controller-0`, `controller-1`, and `controller-2`

+> Execute in the directory where you have you `kubernetes-the-hard-way-key.pem`

 ```
-gcloud compute ssh controller-0
+ssh -i "kubernetes-the-hard-way-key.pem" ec2-user@$(aws ec2 describe-instances --output text \
+      --query "Reservations[*].Instances[*].{PublicIP:PublicIpAddress}" \
+      --filters "Name=instance-state-name,Values=running" "Name=tag:Name,Values=controller-0")
 ```

 ### Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provision the Kubernetes Control Plane